 What Is the Quaker Parrot?

 The Quaker parrot is also called the Monk parrot.
-It’s a small bright green bird with a grey breast and a yellow belly.
+It’s a small, bright green bird with a grey breast and a yellow belly.
 It’s a highly intelligent and social bird with a long lifespan, so it was a popular pet, especially from the 1960s to the 1980s.
 It’s a woodland bird that enjoys the company of other birds, and many owners describe its personality as comical.

 You can find this bird in its natural habitat if you travel to Bolivia and Southern Brazil.
 It’s the only parrot that builds a nest, and it prefers large community nests with multiple rooms.
-It’s a hardy bird that adapts well to captivity.
+It’s also a hardy bird that adapts well to captivity.

 Why Is the Quaker Parrot Illegal?

 Part of the reason that the Quaker parrot makes such a great pet is that it easily adapts to captivity and living in your home.
-However, these birds also adapt to the outside environment if people let them free, which has happened many times, allowing some small flocks to form, especially in the Southern United States.
+However, these birds also adapt to the outside environment if people let them free, which has happened many times, allowing some small flocks to form, especially in the southern United States.
 These feral birds can destroy crops and they reproduce quickly, so it only takes a few loose birds to create a real danger to farmers.
 Once their numbers grow, they can be quite noisy, and some people suggest that they can be aggressive towards other birds and prevent them from gathering food.

 Quaker birds also build large nests with multiple rooms for many birds to take up residence.
 These nests can get quite heavy and can often topple the structure below.
 They often like to build their nest on top of telephone poles where the transformers can help keep them warm, putting city workers in danger if they need to work on them.

-Are There Feral Quaker Parrot Colonies in The US?
+Are There Feral Quaker Parrot Colonies in the US?

 Quaker parrots are native to a small area in South America, but since they adapt so well, you can also find them in Brazil, Mexico, Europe, and Spain.
 Some places, like Spain, have made it illegal to own them, so it only makes sense that there are laws in place in the United States as well.
 Though you don’t usually find wild parrots in America, the Quaker parrot is one of few that can survive in colder zones.
 You can find small colonies in many areas across the United States, including New York City, Chicago, Kentucky, Texas, Massachusetts, Connecticut, Washington, and New Jersey.

-Where Is the Quaker Parrot Illegal to Own in The US?
+Where Is the Quaker Parrot Illegal to Own in the US?

 States Where the Quaker Parrot Is Illegal